 Women in upper-level roles who manage teams or people feel the pay gap the most compared to other jobs—earning 17 cents less than male peers for every dollar made.

-The data analysis also showed that the median gender pay gap is widest overall in upper-level jobs associated with managing other employees and narrower in non-managerial professional positions that require specific training or credentials.
+The data analysis also showed that the median gender pay gap is the widest overall in upper-level jobs associated with managing other employees and narrower in non-managerial professional positions that require specific training or credentials.

-The pay gap is even reversed for some service-related positions that are traditionally female dominated, such as cashiers and baristas
+The pay gap is even reversed for some service-related positions that are traditionally female-dominated, such as cashiers and baristas.

 - Across all job titles included in the analysis, women earn a median of 92 cents on the dollar compared to men—a pay gap of 8 cents.